instructor

 library.
 To get started check out the evals for Anthropic and OpenAI and contribute your own evals in the form of pytest tests.
 These evals will be run once a week and the results will be posted.

-If you want to help, checkout some of the issues marked as good-first-issue
+If you're new to the project, check out issues marked as good-first-issue

 or help-wanted